 The Charlecote Stile – Both old (early 1900s) and present day (2022)

 This cleverly designed stile, kept farm animals from straying into St. Nicholas churchyard, which containing poisonous yews trees.
 The stile closed automatically, so was more efficient than a standard hinged-gate.
-The loud clatter could also warn off intruders, if such a stile was used in a situation close to a farmhouse or cottage.
+The loud clatter could also warn-off intruders in a situation close to a farmhouse or cottage.

 The stile’s age, and condition, has been a topic of conversation for a very long time.
 For example, a report appeared in the Kenilworth Advertiser, on 24th August 1918, stating;